adithyavis/step-based-test-scenario/README.md

 ### About the task

-We'd like you to implement a feature to a small SPA.
+We'd like you to implement a feature to a small application.
 The application included in this repo shows a test scenario for E2E testing in a step-by-step style.
 To make things simpler, it supports only two kinds of operation -- "Visit" some page and "Input" text to the page.